Rin-ngl/Rin-ngl/README.md

 - Tech rants at 2am with zero structure
 - Memes with lore
 - Hating on NVIDIA while buying more NVIDIA GPUs (it's a toxic relationship)

 ---

-> “Not tryna eat your cheeseburgers...
-> but if you leave them long enough, they *will* disappear into my fat ass.”

----